ronaldbosma/blog/content/blog/handling-exceptions-in-specflow/index.md

 #### The ErrorDriver class

-Now that you've seen how to use the `ErrorDriver` class here's the implementation.
+And here's the implementation of the `ErrorDriver` class.

 ```csharp
 class ErrorDriver